Types of Degrees Aeronautical Engineering Majors Are Getting

 It is possible that some of these people may have taken positions that were not related to aerospace engineering.

 Average salaries range from $113,680 to $148,970 (25th to 75th percentile) for careers related to aerospace engineering.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Aeronautical Engineering

-Some degrees associated with aerospace engineering may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with aerospace engineering require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.